gengbo-genentech/Pharm-AutoML/README.md

 source activate autoMLenv
 cd ./AutoML_package/src_autoML
 # Create the result folder you wanted to save all results
-# please adjust the pharm-automl arguments in shell file (run_heart.sh), based on your need, more details are listed in the following section (arguments of pharm-automl)
+# please adjust the pharm-automl arguments in shell file (run_heart.sh), more details are listed in the following section (arguments of pharm-automl)
 bash run_heart.sh
 ```